haquema/makers-javascript-fndamentals/contents/24_calling_apis.md

 ## Asynchronous data

-We've previously learned how JS can execute code in an asynchronous way, with the example of `setTimeout`.

-Another common example of asynchronous behaviour in JavaScript is when we need to *fetch remote data* from other APIs.
-We'll often use the term APIs (for Application Programming Interfaces) to speak about external sources of data we can fetch and use in our programs.
-Since we often need to wait before the data is available (the network might be slow and unreliable), it makes sense to use JavaScript's *asynchronous* capabilities to work with APIs.
+We've previously learned how JS can execute code *later* with callbacks, with the example of `setTimeout`.
+Another common use of callbacks in JavaScript is when we need to *fetch remote data* from other APIs.
+Since we often need to wait before the data is available (the network might be slow and unreliable), it makes sense to use callbacks to handle API responses.

-After all, you wouldn't expect your phone screen to freeze completely while its fetching the latest weather data, or refreshing your work schedule in the background?
-In the same way, we don't want our program to be unresponsive while we're fetching remote data.

 A good example of such an API is Github's one.
 If you want to see what it looks like, let's have a look at the [URL for Ruby's Sinatra Github repo.](https://api.github.com/repos/sinatra/sinatra) If you open this link in your browser, you'll see only data (in the JSON format):